„Dance is poetry made visible, the fragrance is a dance of molecules invisible.“ Precision and Grace!

 These are imaginative representations of synapses connecting during memory retrieval, and of the kinesthetic intelligence of the dancer.
 Here, the non-conformism is all in the concept of the anti-celebrity fragrance, and the tribute to the dazzling female brain.

 The dots and triangles are a series of placements, they represent the precise steps she must take,” explains Paul White of Me Company.
 The color flows reflect a different way of mapping a balletic gesture.
 “Dance is precise, but it’s also semi-airborne.
 The pulses of color reflect the flux of the dance, almost like motion capture trails.
 They represent the dancer’s freedom, her joy.”- The Beautiful Mind Series

 I find the fragrance very feminine, but not in an overly powdery, sweet, or sultry way, oh no. The opening is crisp and fresh, like when you sit in the wardrobe, preparing to dance.
 You can feel the adrenaline kicking in, but it makes you feel light and energized.
 The top note of Williams Pear is so delicious!

-In my opinion, this perfume gives the flow you experience in dancing an olfactory description.
+In my opinion, Precision and Grace gives the flow you experience in dancing an olfactory description.
 Enjoy it.
 Dance.
 Wherever and whenever you can.
 Yes, you can!

 „The sexiest thing about a woman is her mind.” – Geza Schoen